 If you’re scheduled for a PRP injection, the solution is made in the office from your own blood, so you don’t need to worry about side effects.
 Dr. Madala draws a sample of your blood, then spins it in a centrifuge.
 This process separates the platelets and plasma from other blood cells, creating the PRP needed for your injection.

 Platelets are rich sources of proteins called growth factors.
 When Dr. Madala injects PRP, the growth factors get to work in the following ways:

 Using your body’s natural ability to regenerate new tissues, PRP heals your condition and relieves your pain.

 PRP is increasingly used in many types of medical and cosmetic procedures.
 In fact, it’s used for very diverse therapies as it’s applied during surgical procedures to promote tissue healing and is also proven to restore hair growth.

 The team at Pain Consultants of Michigan/ A & R Therapies primarily inject PRP to relieve pain and heal musculoskeletal conditions such as:

 PRP injections are effective for acute and chronic conditions.
 They’re also beneficial for a variety of inflammatory conditions and for injuries that are slow to heal.

 Dr. Madala administers PRP using imaging that shows the targeted tissues and guides needle placement.
 With this technique, you can be sure that your PRP is deposited directly at the area where the platelets are needed for healing.

 As a specialist in regenerative medicine, Dr. Madala determines whether the healing power of PRP might benefit your specific health concern.
-If you have questions about PRP treatment or you’d like to schedule an appointment, call Pain Consultants of Michigan today or use the online booking feature.
+If you have questions about PRP treatment or you’d like to schedule an appointment, call Pain Consultants of Michigan/ A & R Therapies today or use the online booking feature.